Redd (band)

 Redd is a Turkish rock band established in 1996 by tenor opera singer Doğan Duru and guitarist Berke Hatipoğlu under the name Ten.
 They used to play at bars until they set up their own studio in 2004.
 Their first album, titled "50/50", produced by Levent Büyük, was published a year later by Stardium Müzik, already under the name Redd.
 The first music video was shot for "Mutlu Olmak İçin" (To Be Happy).
 Their second studio album, "Kirli Suyunda Parıltılar" (Glitters on Dirty Water), came out in 2006 under the label Pasaj Müzik.
 Their song "Falan Filan" entered the MTV World Music Charts at the 10th position.
 In 2007 the band produced their third album, "Plastik Çiçekler ve Böcek" (Plastic Flowers and Beetle).
 Redd started the studio recordings of their fourth album in 2009, published by Sony Music.
 Their first original soundtrack album for director Çağan Irmak's feature film Prensesin Uykusu was released in 2010.
 Songs from this album managed to enter the European music charts.
 Their last album, "Mükemmel Boşluk" was published in 2016 under the Pasaj label.

-Foundation
+History

 Redd started working as a band in September 1996.
 Doğan Duru and Güneş Duru decided to make some changes in their group Invictus Band.
 Doğan invited Berke Hatipoğlu to their group, and then İlke Hatipoğlu also joined.
 After playing as Invictus Band for more than a year, the group decided to carry on performing under the name of "Ten".

 Ten changed itself to Redd a bit later, and the band started to perform rock music in English especially in Istanbul.
 They started to write some of their own songs while they were performing, and in 2003 they moved their recording activities to record studios.